blackberry/Ripple-Framework/README.md

 * Be sure you have all the necessary packages to build: libqt4-dev, libxrender-dev, libsqlite3-dev
 * Run qmake in root folder.
 * make
-* Copy custom lib.so files into Starbuck folder to be linked.
+* Copy custom lib.so files into Ripple folder to be linked.

 # Linux (Ubuntu) (framework only)
 * Be sure you have all the necessary packages to build: cmake, libqt4-dev